About the Digital Infectious Disease Preparedness

 Digital Infectious Disease Preparedness contributes to fighting infectious diseases by collecting data and making these data available in a timely manner for use in surveillance and outbreak control.

-Digital infectious Disease Preparedness comprises, among others, the operation and development of the Danish Microbiology Database (MiBa) and associated automated surveillance systems for, e.g., COVID-19, influenza and healthcare-associated infections.
+Digital Infectious Disease Preparedness comprises, among others, the operation and development of the Danish Microbiology Database (MiBa) and associated automated surveillance systems for, e.g., COVID-19, influenza and healthcare-associated infections.
 Furthermore, the preparedness supports a wide range of tasks and services related to digital infection control, e.g., the coronapas (coronavirus certificate), display of laboratory results to healthcare professionals, citizens, and for infection control purposes.

-The preparedness service contributes to the national fight against infectious diseases by organizing information on microorganisms and resistance as timely, detailed, and completely as possible, combining them with other data and effectively conveying relevant information to national and international authorities.
+The preparedness service contributes to the national fight against infectious diseases by organizing information on microorganisms and antimicrobial resistance as timely, detailed, and completely as possible, combining them with other data and effectively conveying relevant information to national and international authorities.

 MiBa and the automated surveillance systems form the foundation for a dynamic and flexible infection preparedness service that quickly adapts when new infectious diseases arise and scales up as diseases come to pose a greater threat to society.